Course overview

 Entry requirements

 Typical offers are 80-104 tariff points, from two A levels (or equivalent).

-Applicants must provide evidence of level 2 qualifications in English and maths (GCSE Grade 4 or equivalent).
+Applicants apply directly to Cleveland Police.
 Applications are welcome from those with non-standard entry level qualifications.
 Such applications are considered on a case by case basis, recognising that considerable knowledge can be gained from work, volunteering and life.

 Once initial police recruitment processes are completed, Teesside University confirms whether the learner meets the entry criteria before being offered a place.